State / Territory Benefits - Hawaii

-Facilitating the timely enrollment of Children of military Families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of educational records from the previous school district or variations in entrance or age requirements.
+- Facilitating the timely enrollment of Children of military Families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of educational records from the previous school district or variations in entrance or age requirements.

-Facilitating the student placement process through which Children of military Families are not disadvantaged by variations in attendance requirements, scheduling, sequencing, grading, course content or assessment.
-Facilitating the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic and social activities.
+- Facilitating the student placement process through which Children of military Families are not disadvantaged by variations in attendance requirements, scheduling, sequencing, grading, course content or assessment.

-Facilitating the on-time graduation of Children of military Families.
+- Facilitating the on-time graduation of Children of military Families.

-Providing for the promulgation and enforcement of administrative rules implementing the provisions of this compact.
+- Providing for the promulgation and enforcement of administrative rules implementing the provisions of this compact.

-Providing for the uniform collection and sharing of information between and among member states, schools and military Families under this compact.
+- Providing for the uniform collection and sharing of information between and among member states, schools and military Families under this compact.

-Promoting coordination between this compact and other compacts affecting military Children.
+- Promoting coordination between this compact and other compacts affecting military Children.

-Promoting flexibility and cooperation between the educational system, parents and the student in order to achieve educational success for the student.
+- Promoting flexibility and cooperation between the educational system, parents and the student in order to achieve educational success for the student.